-All of our mobile application and games partners are required to provide disclosures and permission requests to their users to enable pseudo-anonymous data collection and abide by all relevant global privacy legislation and app store guidelines.
+All of our mobile application and games partners are required to provide disclosures and permission requests to their users to enable pseudo-anonymous data collection, and abide by all relevant global privacy legislation and app store guidelines.
 We regularly audit our partners to ensure compliance.

-We are committed to helping you opt-out of the Tutela data collection service, and you have the right to do so.
+We are committed to helping you opt out of the Tutela data collection service, and you have the right to do so.
 This page provides several options.
-Note that we are normally unable to revoke the provided permissions and consents on your behalf.
-This is because our data doesn’t contain any record of your identify or who you are.
+Note that we are normally unable to revoke any provided permissions and consents on your behalf.
+This is because our data does not contain any record of your identity or who you are.

-2. End users may at their option restrict an application or a group of applications from collecting location data.
-Tutela’s service will not initialize and no data will be collected if location permission is not enabled for that app.
+3. End users may at their option restrict an application or a group of applications from collecting location data.
+No data will be collected by Tutela if location permission is not enabled for that app.
 Please note that if you do deny or revoke location permissions for an application, certain functionalities of the app that rely on location data to function may be affected.

 Android Location Turn-Off

-Android (6.0 / Marshmallow and higher) - In order to disable the collection of Precise Location Data on Android, you may turn Location off for the applicable App via the menu “Settings > Apps > [applicable App] > Permissions > Location”.
-Then turn off the “Location” button.
+Android (6.0 / Marshmallow and higher) - In order to disable the collection of Precise Location Data on Android, you may turn Location off for the applicable App via “Settings > Apps & notifications > [applicable App] > Permissions > Location”.
+Then “Deny” Location Access.

 iOS Location Turn-Off

-In order to disable the collection of Precise Location Data on iOS, you may turn off Location Services for the applicable App via the menu “Settings > Privacy > Location Services”.
-Then select the applicable App and set the “Share My Location” status to “Never”.
+In order to disable the collection of Precise Location Data on iOS, you may turn off Location Services for the applicable App via “Settings > Privacy > Location Services”.
+Then select the applicable app and set the “Share My Location” status to “Never”.
 Please see additional information from Apple here: https://support.apple.com/en-us/HT203033

 Please contact Tutela’s Data Protection Officer with any questions.
 We ask that you limit these messages to only contain information about you that you are willing to share with Tutela.
 Responses pertaining to data from your mobile may be limited due to the pseudo-anonymous nature of our data set and the identification limitations that places on Tutela.

-Tutela’s privacy controls and practices have been reviewed, on the basis of a Privacy Impact Assessment, by:
+Tutela’s privacy controls and practices have been reviewed, on the basis of a Privacy Assessment, by PricewaterhouseCoopers.